mmmirrra/mmmirrra.github.io/_posts/2024-02-29-Computer-concept.markdown

 - American Standard Code for Information Interchange
 - Total 95 characters that can be printed : 52 English characters, 10 numbers, 32 special symbols, 1 blank character
 - Binary bit strings can be represented as characters
 - Representation using 7 bits.
-Additional 1 bit is used for control of communication errors, etc
+Additional 1 bit is used for control of communication errors, etc.
 - The language of each country cannot be expressed using ASCII alone.
 Unicode is the code that solved this problem

 <br />